 Wander along these cobbled, Victorian streets and you’ll stumble into St Nicholas Fair, York’s quintessential Christmas market.
-Their softly-lit huts sell Yorkshire produce, from cheeses and wines to handmade crafts, so that’s your mum’s Christmas presents sorted.
-There’s also hot chestnut stands, carol singers and, new for this year, a Santa’s grotto.
+Softly-lit huts sell Yorkshire produce, from cheeses and wines to handmade crafts, so that’s your mum’s Christmas presents sorted.
+There’s also Christmas-themed mini-golf, festive street food and gingerbread stalls.
 Don’t pretend you’re not excited.

-Get there: One hour 50 minutes by train from London King’s Cross; around four hours 30 minutes by car.
+Get there: One hour 50 minutes by train from King’s Cross; around four hours by car.

 You couldn’t ask for a more magnificent setting for a mulled wine and mince pie sesh than an eleventh-century castle.
 The medieval atmosphere at Leeds Castle in Kent makes for an extra special Christmas market.
-Plus, there are fairground rides, a carousel, and real reindeer on hand too.
+Plus, there are fairground rides, a carousel, and live music from the festive bandstand.

-Get there: One hour by train from London Euston to Bearsted, then a bus; around one hour 40 minutes by car.
+Get there: 50 minutes from St Pancras International, then 15 minutes by bus; one hour 40 minutes by car.

 Snap up exclusive discounts in London